-Your last long run should be maximum 32 km.
-Make sure to schedule this long run at least 4 or 5 weeks before your actual race, so you have proper time to recovery from it.
+Your last long run should be a maximum 32 km.
+Make sure to schedule this long run at least 4 or 5 weeks before your actual race, so you have proper time to recover from it.

 SPEED WORK: An additional thing you want to focus on in your training is speed work.
 Speed work can be a variation between intervals or tempo runs.
 Intervals are repetitions of a specific, short distance and tempo runs are longer intervals, where you focus on keeping a certain pace for a longer time than with the intervals.
 You should do the speed work between 2 or 3 times a week.

 Incorporating speed work will enable you to build an anaerobic capacity.
-Anaerobic exercises are high intensity speed work that help you build speed and strength, whereas aerobic training builds your endurance.
+Anaerobic exercises are high-intensity speed work that helps you build speed and strength, whereas aerobic training builds your endurance.

 A proper mix of long runs and speed work will be the best for your overall fitness and endurance!
 This kind of workout teaches your body as well as your brain to sustain challenging work over a longer period.